-Should you get a tarp or footprint?
+Should you purchase a tarp or a footprint?
 It’s a common dilemma faced by campers.
 But the answer is quite simple –

-If you want a groundsheet that fits your tent like a glove and protects the bottom of your tent, a footprint is the best solution.
+A footprint is the best solution if you want a groundsheet that fits your tent like a glove and protects the bottom of your tent.

-If you prefer a versatile, multi-purpose cloth that can protect your tent floor, a tarp is the best option.
+A tarp is the best option if you prefer a versatile, multi-purpose cloth that can protect your tent floor.

 Footprints may be more expensive, but they are super lightweight, compact, and tailored to fit specific models.